50 Memorable Read-Aloud Books for Kids

 And of couse, we can't forget The Wonderful Wizard of Oz - one of the original tales of magical lands!

 Little House is the famous series about growing up during Westward expansion in the 1800's.
+What many people don't know is that the most well known book in the series - Little House on the Prairie -- is actually Book 3!
 Kids will enjoy this peek into history with many child characters and a series of stories that follow the Ingall's family as they grow.
+Here's a list of all the Little House books!

 Both A Wrinkle in Time and The Phantom Tollbooth are more classic reads and have been around for quite a while.
 I would definately recommend them for older elementary and middle school kids -- even high schoolers will enjoy the grown-up details in these books.